yuyang0/interp-py/readme.md

 ## needs to be done

 - exceptions
-- more tests to finds bugs
+- more tests to find bugs

 ## the end